A new algebraic approach to genome rearrangement models: More general models of genomes

+where the second equality was obtained by taking the transpose of the argument and applying Lemma~\ref{lem:gen-diag-ess}.
+Then from (i) it is clear that $\alpha_k(\zee g) =\alpha_k(\zee g^{-1})$ and these coincide with $\alpha_k(\zee h)$ by Corollary~\ref{coro:reps-same-gen}. \end{proof}

-Since the regular representation of the model element is symmetric, by Lemma \ref{lem:gen-diag-ess}, and the equilibrium distribution is the uniform distribution on the set of genomes, reversibility of the model is equivalent to time reversibility of the Markov process.
-This means that for any genomes $\zee g,\zee h\in\cA$, the probability of $\zee g$ transforming into $\zee h$ in $k$ steps via a given model is the same as that of $\zee h$ transforming into $\zee g$ in $k$ steps.
+Since the regular representation of the model element is symmetric, by Lemma \ref{lem:gen-diag-ess}, and the equilibrium distribution is the uniform distribution on the set of genomes, reversibility of the model $\M$ is equivalent to time reversibility of the underlying Markov process.
+As in Section~\ref{subsec:markov}, the regular representation of the model element in $\cA$ is the transition matrix for a Markov chain with states being genomes, with the probability that genome $\zee g_j$ transitions into genome $\zee g_i$ via $k$ rearrangement steps from the model given by

+Reversibility then means that for any genomes $\zee g,\zee h\in\cA$, the probability of $\zee g$ transforming into $\zee h$ in $k$ steps via the given model is the same as that of $\zee h$ transforming into $\zee g$ in $k$ steps.
 In terms of path probabilities,

 which is just a special case of Theorem \ref{thm:likes-gen} (iii).
 Model reversibility thus implies that the MLE distance is `directionless', or symmetric, as is any evolutionary distance measure based on path probabilities calculated in this framework.